 Reduce the risk of bias

 Implement Blind Recruiting

-Blind hiring tools are built into modern applicant tracking software, which makes it easy to start using blind hiring as part of your existing process, without having to manually redact information from CVs and application forms.
+Blind hiring software is built into modern applicant tracking software, which makes it easy to start using blind hiring as part of your existing process, without having to manually redact information from CVs and application forms.

-Learn more about blind hiring in this article: How blind recruiting is helping Pivot Energy to improve diversity through their recruitment process.
+Learn more about blind hiring in practice in this article: How blind recruiting is helping Pivot Energy to improve diversity through their recruitment process.